protocollabs/maparo-std/doc/control-protocol.md

 The Measurement-start message is self-contained.
 All server actions depends on this message and are stateless.
-There is no need for the server to store information from previous rtt-request, info-request or any other messages.
+There is no need for the server to store information from previous time-diff-request, info-request or any other messages.
 This behavior is intended.

 #### Measurement Start Request